Saab 37 Viggen: Name

 Viggen is the definite form of the Swedish word vigg, which has two meanings.
 According to Saab, the aircraft's name alluded to both.

-The first meaning refers to åskvigg, or "thunderbolt", inspired by the lightning strikes of the Norse god Thor when he hunted giants with his war hammer, Mjölnir.

-Vigg is also the Swedish name for the tufted duck, a small diving duck common in Sweden.
+The first meaning refers to the Swedish name for the tufted duck, a small diving duck common in Sweden.
 In this sense, it serves as a reference to the aircraft's canard configuration, as "canard" is French for duck.

+Vigg is also åskvigg, or "thunderbolt" (thunder wedge), stemming from the thunderstones of Nordic folklore, called "åskviggar", said to come from the lightning strikes of Norse god Thor when he hunted giants with his war hammer, Mjölnir.

 Development

 Origins

 The Viggen was initially developed as an intended replacement for the Saab 32 Lansen in the attack role and later the Saab 35 Draken as a fighter.
 In 1955, as Saab's prototype Draken, the most aerodynamically advanced fighter in the world at that point, performed its first flight, the Swedish Air Force was already forming a series of requirements for the next generation of combat aircraft; due to the challenging nature of these requirements, a lengthy development time was anticipated, with the first flight intended to be no earlier than the middle of the next decade.
 Between 1952 and 1957, the first studies towards what would become the Viggen were carried out, involving the Finnish aircraft designer Aarne Lakomaa.
 Over 100 different concepts were examined in these studies, involving both single- and twin engine configurations, both traditional and double delta wings, and canard wings.
 Even VTOL designs were considered, with separate lift engines, but were soon identified as being unacceptable.

 From the onset, the Viggen was planned as an integrated weapon system, to be operated in conjunction with the newest revision of Sweden's national electronic air defense system, STRIL-60.
 It was used as the nation's standard platform, capable of being efficiently adapted to perform all tactical mission roles.
 Other requirements included supersonic ability at low level, Mach 2 performance at altitude, and the ability to make short landings at low angles of attack (to avoid damaging improvised runways).
 The aircraft was also designed from the beginning to be easy to repair and service, even for personnel without much training.